keyu-wang-2002/Embedding-based-infer/source code/Readme.md

 **MIS generator** is used to generate the minimal inconsistent subsets of inconsistent ontology.

-**NaturalOWL tool** is used to translate axioms into natural language sentence forms.
+**NaturalOWL tool** is used to translate axioms into natural language sentence forms. / **TripleOWL tool** is used to translate axioms into triple forms.

 **scoring function** is used to score the maximal consistent subsets using methods defined in our paper.